mrob27/gcc-reorder/0-README.txt

 ====

-Initial creation of the GCC source:
+Initial creation of the GCC source (takes 4.346 GiB as of late 2023):

   cd
   mkdir z-gcc
+  cd z-gcc
   git clone 'https://github.com/gcc-mirror/gcc.git'

 Figure out which version to checkout: